Alternative layout views

 Note that the preview pane on the left displays the effects of the resource qualifier selections.
 Clicking Add creates the alternative layout and switches the Designer to that layout.
 The Alternative Layout View preview pane indicates which layout is loaded into the Designer via a small right pointer as indicated in the following screenshot:

 When you create alternative layouts, it is often desirable to make a single change that applies to all forked versions of a layout.
 For example, you may want to change the button text to yellow in all layouts.
-If you have a large number of layouts, maintenance can quickly become cumbersome and error-prone if you need to propagate a single change to all versions.
+If you have a large number of layouts and you need to propagate a single change to all versions, maintenance can quickly become cumbersome and error-prone.

 To simplify the maintenance of multiple layout versions, the Designer provides a Multi-edit mode that propagates your changes across one or more layouts.
 When more than one layout is present, the Multi-edit icon is displayed: